emberjs/rfcs/text/0000-ember-new-lang.md

 We then changed the lang attribute value and listened to these buttons in Chinese(zh), Spanish(es) and Russian(ru).
 Here's what happened:

 - in each case, the announcer's voice changed for the content
-- since the OS wass set to English, the supporting element information that the assistive tech (AT) announces was in the OS language (English)
+- since the OS was set to English, the supporting element information that the assistive tech (AT) announces was in the OS language (English)
 - when set to Chinese, the AT read the English, Chinese and Spanish well enough to understand, but did not read out the Russian; likewise, Russian behaved similarly (read all of them except the Chinese)

 We then tested what happens if the `lang` attribute was explicitly defined on each of the buttons with the app language set to English: